The 40-Year-Old Virgin: Plot

 Meanwhile, David suffers an emotional breakdown at work over his obsession with Amy, and takes a vow of celibacy.
-The breakdown prompts Paula to give his sales duties to Andy for the day and she later promotes him to floor manager due to his high sales quota.
+The breakdown prompts Paula to assign Andy his sales duties for the day, and she later promotes him to floor manager for his high sales quota.
 As Cal takes on Andy's previous role, he hires a woman named Bernadette to work at the store, hoping to match her with David so he can move on from Amy.
 After Jay's girlfriend, Jill, breaks up with him due to his infidelity, he concedes to Andy that sex can ruin a relationship.
 Following a reconciliation with Jill, Jay invites Andy and the others to a nightclub celebrating her pregnancy.

 Trish tries to initiate sex with Andy on their 20th date and becomes upset when he resists.
 They argue, and Andy leaves to meet his friends at a nightclub.
 He gets drunk and leaves with Beth to have sex at her apartment.
 Cal gets David and Bernadette to hook up, while Marla convinces Trish to reconcile with Andy.
 At Beth's, Andy sobers up and decides to leave without having sex, just as his friends arrive and encourage him to go back to Trish.

 Andy returns to his apartment to find Trish waiting for him.
 She has seen David's porn collection; he tries to explain, but she flees in alarm and disgust, fearing Andy may be a sexual deviant.
 While pursuing her on his bike, Andy collides with her car, flying through the side of a billboard truck.
 She rushes to his side, and Andy finally confesses that he is a virgin.
 Trish is relieved and accepting, and they profess their love for each other.
 They eventually marry in a lavish ceremony with everyone in attendance, having generated roughly $500,000 from the sales of his action figures to pay for it, before having sex for the first time.
-The film ends with a musical sequence where all the characters sing and dance to "Aquarius/Let the Sunshine In".
+The film ends with a musical sequence where all the characters sing and dance to "Aquarius".